spinnaker/governance/rfc/website-revamp.md

 ## Timeline
 * Achieve buy-in from stakeholders by March.
 * Finalize Statement of Work and share with community in March.
+* Obtain funding for a contractor from the Continuous Delivery Foundation after Statement of Work has been finalized.
 * Finalize SIG-validated high-level design in April.
 * Sitemap
 * Accept contractor bids, including billing rate and time estimate, in April.